Turn disk.sync_all into a job so it won't time out while booting

 - Target version changed from 11.2-RC2 to 11.2-BETA1

 - Private changed from Yes to No

 - Needs Doc changed from Yes to No

 - Needs Merging changed from Yes to No

-#12 Updated by Timothy Moore II about 1 year ago
+#12 Updated by Timothy Moore II over 1 year ago

 - Status changed from Ready for Testing to Passed Testing